 You can also insert data directly by SQL statement as follows:

 insert into table wc_in select '238',' val_238' from (select count(*) from wc_in) a;

 Write MapReduce program and compile it.

 ODPS provides a convenient Eclipse development plug-in for the user, to facilitate the users to develop MapReduce program quickly and provides local debugging MapReduce function.

-User needs to create an MaxCompute project in Eclipse and then write MapReduce program.
-After loacl debugging is passed, upload the compiled program to ODPS.
-For more details, please refer to MapReduce Eclipse Plug-in.
+User needs to create a MaxCompute project in Eclipse and then write MapReduce program.
+After local debugging is passed, upload the compiled program to ODPS.
+For more information, please see MapReduce Eclipse Plug-in.